-There are benefits to online banking — online financial institutions tend to have less overheads, and in turn pass on their profits to their customers.
-The ideal bank account for a digital nomad is a bank that has an online banking platform.
+There are benefits to online banking — online financial institutions tend to have less overheads, and in turn, pass on their savings to their customers.
+The ideal bank account for a digital nomad is a bank that has an accessible online banking platform.
 In the US, CommBank was voted as the best bank for online banking and Beyond Bank as the best customer-owned institution.

 If you’re 55 or older, you can enjoy the benefits of senior banking.
 This usually includes unlimited access to your bank account, including ATMs, branches, Internet and phone banking.
 Also, you can look forward to reduced or waived fees, as banks try to earn your business.

 We don’t want to change banks for a number of reasons.
 If it’s not our priority to make a change, it may be because we’re getting exactly what we need from our bank or because it’s too much of a hassle to switch.
 If you’re satisfied with the services your bank provides, or even just loyal to the company you’ve been with for years, you might feel less inclined to change.

 This digital checking account teaches your teen healthy money habits through interactive quizzes and an intuitive mobile app.

 This eco-friendly bank plants one tree for every $60 spent.
 Plus, 80% of its profits go to reforestation.